Biologics is an incredibly exciting space, with opportunity coming from all corners of the industry.

 Demand for biologics continues to rise and now there is specific focus on production to support COVID-19 vaccination programs globally.

 In the UK, Billingham-based Fujifilm Diosynth Biotechnologies is preparing to manufacture the Novavax vaccine (when it is approved by regulators).
 Meanwhile, in North Staffordshire, Cobra Biologics is manufacturing the Oxford/AstraZeneca vaccine.

 Similar projects are going on around the globe, as the world continues to ask for more and more from the biologics industry.

 With COVID-19 vaccine production adding to the rising demand for biologics, I expect the industry to thrive over the next 12 month and I’m excited to see how companies adapt and innovate to improve their manufacturing capacities.

-For more information about the markets I serve, go to my consultant page.
+For more information about the markets we serve, go to my consultant page.